Chemistry, Secondary Certification Option

 MATH 2253 may be taken in Area A if the student meets the prerequisites, with MATH 2254 then taken in Area D. The additional hour of credit will be applied to the upper level curriculum.

-CHEM 1211K and CHEM 1212K must be completed with grades of C or better.
+Completion of CHEM 1211K and 1212K with grades of C or better are required for candidates seeking certification in Secondary Chemistry.

 CHEM 1151K.
 Survey of Chemistry.
 3-3-4 Units.